loops-wg/gen-info/draft-welzl-loops-gen-info.md

 - ACK Number (32 bits): The largest (in sequence number arithmetic
   {{-serial}}) PSN received so far.

-- NACK List (variable): This indicates an array of PSN numbers to describe the PSN "holes" preceding the ACK number.
+- ACK List (variable): This indicates an array of PSN numbers to describe the PSN "holes" preceding the ACK number.
 It conceptually lists the PSNs of every packet perceived as lost by the LOOPS egress.
 In actual use, it is truncated.